Thriam/Thriam-MD/README.md

 3. npm install
 4. node index.js

-and the file will be saved as "session.data.json" which can be renamed as "Thriam.json" at your convenience and be used in elsewhere.
+and the file will be saved as "session.data.json" which can be renamed as "Thriam.json" or as needed at your convenience and be used in elsewhere.